stride3d/stride-docs/en/manual/get-started/create-a-project.md

 <span class="badge text-bg-primary">Beginner</span>

-This page explains how to create a new project from a template or sample using multiple ways.
+This page explains how to create a new project from a template or sample:

-**Templates** are projects that contain just the necessary elements to start working on a game.
+* **Template** - a project that contain just the necessary elements to start working on a game.

-**Samples** are complete games, which you can learn from or base a new game on.
+* **Sample** - a complete game, which you can learn from or base a new game on.

 ## Create a new project with Game Studio